 After booting your Windows 10/8/7 from the bootable CD/DVD or USB flash drive you have made, you will enter the main interface of MiniTool Partition Wizard.

-Step 5: Click "Apply" to execute the partition recovery operation.
+Step 5: Click Apply to execute the Windows partition recovery operation.

 Solution 2: Create EFI Partition Diskpart

-There are three different options when creating EFI partition:
+Before the operation, you should know that there are three different options when creating an EFI partition: